alexchao95/154_project/README.md

 This repository contains the final report for Stat 154's team JAJA, consisting of Alex Chao, Austin Carango, Jason Abdelmesieh, and Josh Min.

-Within code/ we have .R files corresponding to the analyses carried out by Josh Min and Austin Carango.
+Within code/ we have .R files corresponding to the analyses carried out by Josh and Austin.
 Josh's analysis includes clustering, principal components regression, and neural nets.
 Austin's contains random forest and SVM.

 Within data/ we have the yelp datasets we used as well as txt files for positive and negative opinion words, found [here](https://www.cs.uic.edu/~liub/FBS/sentiment-analysis.html)
 (citation below).

+Finally, we have in the root directory, report.pdf which is our written report corresponding to our analysis, written by Jason and Alex.

 Minqing Hu and Bing Liu.
 "Mining and Summarizing Customer Reviews."
        Proceedings of the ACM SIGKDD International Conference on Knowledge